Ersanio/snes-assembly-book/docs/the-basics/binary.md

 ## Flags

-Binary is immensely useful when you’re giving a hex value multiple purposes, kind of like an on/off toggle for certain features.
+Binary is immensely useful when you're giving a hex value multiple purposes, kind of like an on/off toggle for certain features.
 These bits are called "flags" and are generally used to save space in the working memory of games.

 For example, you can divide a byte into 8 bits with each bit having a different meaning.
 Bit 7 could indicate that a level has rain or not.
 Bit 6 could indicate that a level layout is horizontal or vertical.
 Bit 5 could indicate that the level setting is during day or night, etc. This way you can compress information into a single byte.
 It would look like this in binary: